andrewhinshaw/cs-532-software-engineering/README.md

 #### Administrator

-An administrator lands on the dashboard which gives an overview of all components of the system along with a few charts to provide a snapshot of sales and inventory data.
+An administrator lands on the dashboard which gives an overview of all components of the system along with a few charts to provide a snapshot of orders and inventory data.

 ![Administrator home page](https://i.postimg.cc/fRDJvLth/home-admin.png)